Rotessa/api-docs-client-old/source/includes/_transaction_schedules.md

 comment | Optional comment for schedule

 <aside class="notice">
-When creating schedules you must specify a process date of at least 2 business days in the future.
+When creating schedules you must specify a process date in the future.
 </aside>

 <aside class="notice">